Oneflow-Inc/vision/README.md

 ```bash
 pip install -i https://test.pypi.org/simple/ flowvision==0.0.54
 ```

+## Documentation
+You can find the API documentation on the website: https://flowvision.readthedocs.io/en/latest/index.html

 ## Supported Model
 All of the supported models can be found in our model summary page [here](MODEL_SUMMARY.md).